a16z-infra/JungleGym/README.md

    How to test your agent with WebArena's sandboxed emulated shopping website:
    Website = 'http://shop.junglegym.ai' (WebArena's sandboxed emulated shopping website) Task (from WebArena) = "What is the price range for products from ugreen?"
+   (You can get the full list of WebArena tasks from JungleGym)
    """

    WebArena_task = 'What is the price range for products from ugreen?'